 The best news for you...

-The cost of RC helis and equipment has gone down over the past couple decades, while
+The cost of RC helis and equipment has gone down over the past decade, while

 the technology keeps improving as does the usability.